-• Ensuring that the municipal staff that are appointed have the necessary competence and expertise.
-Changing the composition and mandates of ward committees to overcome the problems they have experienced and enable residents to play their part as active citizens to build communities and hold councillors and staff accountable.

-Improving the quality of induction of councillors and officials of municipalities to respect legislated boundaries.
+- Ensuring that the municipal staff that are appointed have the necessary competence, experience, and support. - Strengthening monitoring capacity in provincial and national governments to intervene early in municipalities when problems occur. - Changing the composition and mandates of ward committees to overcome the problems they have experienced and enable residents to play their part as active citizens to build communities and hold councillors and staff accountable. - Improving the quality of induction of councillors and officials of municipalities to respect legislated boundaries.

-Promise 5 Create jobs and drive economic development
+Promise 5: Create jobs and drive economic development

-Accelerate implementation of the Economic Reconstruction and Recovery Plan, which was launched in

-October 2020 to rebuild our economy due to the COVID-19 pandemic.

-- Revitalise cooperatives. - Reduce red tape, especially for SMMEs and informal businesses, speed up approvals - Utilise the District Development Model to drive local economic development, including townships and villages, based on comparative and strategic advantages and in consultation with district-based stakeholders.

-- Expand the number of Wi-Fi hotspots in communities at libraries, hospitals, clinics, schools and elsewhere through the increasing rollout of network infrastructure - Develop fresh produce markets and promote the sale of foodstuffs in townships in community owned
+- Accelerate implementation of the Economic Reconstruction and Recovery Plan, which was launched in - October 2020 to rebuild our economy due to the COVID-19 pandemic. - Revitalise cooperatives. - Reduce red tape, especially for SMMEs and informal businesses, speed up approvals - Utilise the District Development Model to drive local economic development, including townships and villages, based on comparative and strategic advantages and in consultation with district-based stakeholders. - Expand the number of Wi-Fi hotspots in communities at libraries, hospitals, clinics, schools and elsewhere through the increasing rollout of network infrastructure - Develop fresh produce markets and promote the sale of foodstuffs in townships in community owned - Stores. - Building the waste recycling economy and waste picker integration and revitalisation of buy-back centres and improved management of landfill sites.

-Stores.

-Building the waste recycling economy and waste picker integration and revitalisation of buy-back centres and improved management of landfill sites.

-Promise 7: Food security
+Promise 6: Food security